Ads.com, LLC Monetizer Program - Terms and Conditions

 4.3 Not establish more than one MP Account without Company’s prior written approval;

-4.4 Regularly view the content on the MP (“MP Content”) that emanates from the Referral Traffic to ensure that the combination of keywords that Publisher chooses to drive the Referral Traffic to the MP does not breach these General Terms or infringe upon any third-party’s rights since MP Content is generated automatically;
+4.4 Regularly view the content on the MP (“MP Content”) that emanates from the Referral Traffic to ensure that the combination of keywords that Publisher chooses to drive the Referral Traffic to the MP does not breach these MP Terms or infringe upon any third-party’s rights since MP Content is generated automatically;

 4.5 Direct the domain name servers of each of Publisher’s domains/keyword domains (together, “Publisher’s Domains/KW DNs”) to the domain name servers and IP addresses specified by Company and/or redirect Publisher Marketing Content to the Internet URL specified by Company;